Robert-Zacchigna/Portfolio/Predicting Credit Card Customer Attrition (Churn)/README.md

 ## How to Use

-The dataset and all dependencies are included in this folder, just run each cell of the notebook to conduct analysis.
+The dataset and all dependencies are included in this folder, trust the notebook and then run each cell (in order) in the notebook to conduct the analysis.

 ## Requirements